Illness or Exposure Protocols

 Note to supervisors and department chairs: Staff and faculty are not required to divulge that the reason for their absence is due to a COVID-19 isolation or quarantine.
 However, if they choose to share this with you, treat this as confidential information and follow up with Christine Wolfe or Human Resources to make sure the information and all services are being extended.

 If the percentage of students in isolation for COVID in a class (section) is greater than 30%, the instructor can move to remote instruction until students return from isolation.
-Isolation typically lasts 10 days after a positive test result.
+Isolation typically lasts 5 days after a positive test result, with required mask-wearing for 5 additional days.
 If the instructor becomes symptomatic or receives a positive COVID test result, the instructor should shift the class to remote instruction until the instructor receives a confirmed negative test result or, in the case of a positive test, is cleared to return to work.
 Alternatively, if the instructor is too sick to teach, the class can be rescheduled or an alternative instructor can be found.

 Yes.
 Studies show immunity from a vaccine may be more reliable and provide more long-term protection.
 The CDC recommends that all eligible people get a booster shot, even if they’ve had COVID.
 In particular, prior infection is likely to provide poor protection against the Omicron variant.
 Read more on the CDC website.